kjlaw89/viup/README.md

 If an extension library is loaded (`viup.image`), the required runtime binaries must be installed or provided along with the build.

+## Example

+This repo comes with a simple application that demos all of the available controls.
+This app is available in the "examples/gallery".
+It requires the IM libraries.
+Once all runtime libraries are in the folder, run the example with `v run .`.

 ## Using VIUP

 One of the strengths of IUP is that is it a very simple library.
 All controls are instances of `&Control` and share the same methods, though not all methods are applicable to a Control.
 Adjusting settings for a control is as simple as calling `set_attr` or providing the attributes when initializing the Control.